umair-gujjar/react-router-transitions/README.md

 ### withTransition(Component, config)

-Enable transitions in the component, children of the component will be animated.
+Enable transitions in the component (children of the component will be animated).

 The config provided is merged with the config provided into `renderTransitionContext`.